-Bird B Gone's products to get rid of geese are easy to apply, affordable and proven effective.
+Bird B Gone's Goose control products help get rid of geese easily.
+Our Geese deterrents are affordable and proven heavily effective.

 As graceful as they appear in flight, Canada Geese pose a costly nuisance for many property owners.
 A growing number of national wildlife organizations suggest taking an “integrated” multi-faceted approach to deter geese.
 Altering geese behavior continues to be more effective than lethal or harmful means.
-Identifying and altering/removing the “geese-attractive” features of your property, combined with professional grade goose repellents/deterrents, comprise the most effective way to solve your Canada Goose problem.
+Identifying and altering/removing the “geese-attractive” features of your property, combined with professional-grade goose repellents and Geese deterrents, comprise the most effective way to solve your Canada Goose problem.

 Liquid Goose Deterrents use the sense of taste to get rid of the geese.
 They are made using methyl anthranilate, a grape extract that is sprayed on the lawn to give it a flavor that the geese do not like.
 This substance irritates the goose’s trigeminal nerves and mucous membranes and causes them to leave the area searching for a better grazing site.